c0dn/Useful-scripts/cross_comp_deploy_linux/README.md

 1. [Install WSL2 on Windows](https://learn.microsoft.com/en-us/windows/wsl/install)
 2. [Install Ubuntu on WSL2](https://ubuntu.com/wsl)

+> **⚠️ WARNING**: When using WSL2, do NOT run this script from the Windows filesystem mounted at `/mnt`.
+Always run the script from your Linux home directory (e.g., `/home/username/`).
+Running from `/mnt` will significantly slow down the compilation process due to filesystem performance limitations between Windows and WSL.

 The script will automatically install the following dependencies:
 - git
 - bc